 This isn’t written by a woman with grown children who are all saints, but from a mother of small children hoping to raise non-foolish adults.
 I think we all want the same thing.

-1. Letting a child who is wrong think they are right
+1. Let a child who is wrong think they are right.

 We moms are tempted not to correct our children because we don’t want to lower their self-esteem, when in fact, knowing the truth is empowering.